Lesson: Motion Induced emfPhysics

 In this lesson, we will learn how to use Faraday’s law and Lenz’s law to calculate the emf induced in a conductor that is moving within a magnetic field.

-An automobile with a radio antenna 1.0 m long travels at 100.0 km/h in a location where the Earth’s horizontal magnetic field is T. What is the maximum possible emf induced in the antenna due to this motion?
+An automobile with a radio antenna of length 1.0 m long travels at 100.0 km/h in a location where Earth’s horizontal magnetic field is T. What is the maximum possible emf induced in the antenna due to this motion?

 A coil with 50 turns and area 10 cm2 is oriented with its plane perpendicular to a 0.75 T magnetic field.
 If the coil is flipped over (rotated through ) in 0.20 s, what is the average emf induced in it?

 The rod shown in the diagram moves to the right on negligible-resistance rails at a speed of .
 If everywhere in the region of the rails, what is the current through the 5.0 Ω resistor?